KhronosGroup/Vulkan-Headers/CONTRIBUTING.md

 * All files under include/vulkan/ which are *not* listed explicitly as originating from another repository.

 ### Vulkan C++ Binding Repository (https://github.com/KhronosGroup/Vulkan-Hpp)

-As of the Vulkan-Docs 1.2.182 spec update, the Vulkan-Hpp headers have been split into multiple files.
-All of those files are now included in this repository.

 * include/vulkan/*.hpp